 From the top of a small clay promontory, stands an old sixteenth-century tower, built to defend the coast from Saracen raids.

-The reserve covers 761 hectares, with a coastline length of about 6 km, where alternating cliffs, quiet dunes and beaches accessible through the narrow paths, by foot and by mountain bike.
+The reserve covers 761 hectares, with a coastline length of about 6 km, where alternating cliffs, quiet dunes, and beaches are accessible through the narrow paths, by foot, and by mountain bike.
 Be enchanted by nature, by the flight of birds and the particular Mediterranean vegetation, unique in its kind.